top of page

 What Makes an Affidavit Writer Credible

-• First, the writer should have first-hand knowledge of the relationship.
+First, the writer should have direct knowledge of the relationship.

-• Third, the writer should clearly explain how they know the spouses and how long they have known them.
+Third, the writer should explain how they know the couple and how long they have known them.

-• Fourth, the letter should include enough identifying information to show the writer is a real person connected to the couple.
+Fourth, the affidavit should include enough identifying information so that the writer appears as a real and identifiable person connected to the couple.

-• Finally, the affidavit should be consistent with the rest of the evidence in the case.
-If a letter conflicts with the timeline or other documentation in the filing, it may reduce the credibility of the evidence.
+Finally, the details in the letter should align with the rest of the evidence submitted in the case.
+When affidavits match the timeline and facts in the application, they reinforce the overall credibility of the relationship.

 What Information an Immigration Marriage Affidavit Should Contain

-Although affidavit letters can vary in style, most contain several basic elements.
+While affidavit letters can vary in style, most follow a similar structure.

-The affidavit usually begins by identifying the writer, including the person’s name, address, and basic identifying information.
+The letter normally begins by identifying the writer.
+This usually includes the person’s name, address, and other basic identifying information.

-It then explains how the writer knows the couple and how long they have known them.
+The writer then explains their relationship to the couple and how long they have known them.

 How Affidavit Letters Fit With Documentary Marriage Evidence